ctkjose/v-book/src/docs/v_azimuth.md

 **V Stuff** | [V.Dev](/index.html) | [Articles](./index.md)<BR>
 # Azimuth  {menu:topics}

-Every day we get a new programming language.
-Many are created out of curiosity or as learning exercises, while others aim to solve real problems or explore novel ideas.
-With so many options available, each language brings its own unique concepts and paradigms.
-As we all know, choosing the "right" language is a question that's specific to the project and often it's more a thing of personal choice.
+We all joke that every day we get a new programming language.
+You heard of V and may be wondering if V deserves your attention.
+V is yet another language in this see of options all claiming some novel ideas..

 Unfortunately, programming languages often give rise to communities that become ideological silos.
-In these groups, some individuals adopt a dogmatic belief in the superiority of their chosen language, sometimes even attacking others that differ. **V** is yet another language competing for your attention, and more importantly, it is a very young language striving to establish itself.
-In its early days, the V community became entangled in online drama where critics attacked the merits of the project on claims of a deceiving state of the project and its capabilities.
+In its early days, the V community became entangled in online drama where critics attacked the merits of the project, and some claimed a deceiving state of the project and its capabilities.
 In reality, V’s story is not unlike that of many other community-driven languages.

 As a young language, V is still defining itself, testing ideas and staying pragmatic about its goals.
 One challenge the V community faces is that most contributors are focused on developing the language itself, which means communication and documentation often take a back seat.

-While the language is not defined, this article is a community attempt at a stop-gap solution. **Azimuth** is written for those seeking to understand the ideas behind V, its philosophy, and its direction.
+While the language is not set on stone, this article is my personal attempt to document the ideas behind V, its philosophy, and its direction.

 > Disclaimer: This is not an official communication from the V-Lang Project.
 Please understand that this article is not a formal dissertation on language design, nor does it offer a systematic comparison of languages and features.
 It is simply a collection of thoughts and opinions on V's design.

 # Syntax